-A number of measures will be in place for the Norfolk pines being retained, including tree bridges that protect the roots - tree root bridging involves raising the pathway up above the roots and constructing concrete beams every 2.5m to enable the path to be bridged over the roots.
+A number of measures will be put in place for the Norfolk pines being retained including tree bridges that protect the roots - tree root bridging involves raising the pathway up above the roots and constructing concrete beams every 2.5m to enable the path to be bridged over the roots.

 At this stage the project team have confirmed that 10 Norfolk pines are having to be removed for Phase One.
-Four of those pines scoped for removal have been damaged by private development at various times over the years.
-During Phase One works, another four Norfolk Pines within the Phase Two scope (nearer to the causeway) will also be removed.
+Four of the pines scoped for removal have been damaged by private development at various times over the years.
+During Phase One works, four of the Norfolk Pines within the Phase Two scope will also be removed.